 For further information please contact the local awareness campaign at email@example.com.

-A new book, Stripped: The Bare Reality of Lap Dancing was published in 2012.
-Having worked as a lap dancer herself, author Jennifer Hayashi Danns knows about the industry from direct experience.
+In 2012 Jennifer Hayashi Danns published a book: Stripped: The Bare Reality of Lap Dancing.
+Having worked as a lap dancer herself, athe author knows about the industry from direct experience.
 In "Stripped" she tells her story, and gives a voice to many others who have either worked in the clubs or been directly affected by what goes on in them.
 See here for a Guardian article about the book.

 Please note that the organisation Object have also published a toolkit to assist in making objections which can be downloaded here.